dsccommunity/FailoverClusterDsc/README.md

   to use as witness.
 This parameter is optional if the quorum type is set to NodeMajority.

+>Note: if you want to use FileShareWitness, use NodeAndFileShareMajority.
 #### Examples for xClusterQuorum

 * [Set quorum to node majority](/Examples/Resources/xClusterQuorum/1-SetQuorumToNodeMajority.ps1)